Roasted Fall Vegetables with Dijon Vinaigrette

 The oven should be hot enough so that the vegetables get a touch of color.
 For this recipe, 400 degrees works well, but 425 degrees is commonly used, too.

 It will vary depending on the size and type of vegetables.
 Dense vegetables like Brussels sprouts and squash will take longer than bell peppers, onions, and asparagus.
-Use the time in the recipe as a guide, and if this is the first time making, check by piercing with a sharp knife at the 15-minute mark.
+Use the time in the recipe as a guide, and if this is the first time roasting veggies, check by piercing with a sharp knife at the 15-minute mark.
 If there’s little resistance, they’re done.
 If they’re still hard, add more time and recheck.

 You can roast almost any vegetable.
 There are some that taste best roasted like cauliflower and Brussels sprouts.
 These cruciferous vegetables can give off a sulfuric odor when boiled, but roasting brings out their natural sweetness.
 Other delicious vegetables to roast include asparagus, broccoli, green beans, potatoes, carrots, peppers, beets, squash, and more!